SimOpt/simopt.github.io/QNSim.md

 If a customer enters station 1 more than once, he is still regarded as one customer.*
 <sup><font color="red">4</font></sup>
 *When a customer finishes service but still occupies the server because the destination station is full, such time period is not considered as waiting time.
-The waiting time only means the time a customer spend in the queue.*
+The waiting time only means the time a customer spends in the queue.*

 &nbsp;
 &nbsp;